LF-RoGu/Java-Hometasks/HomeTask/HomeTask2/README.md

 > Javac is used to compile the .java file and any other files in the folder (this can be other existing classes that are necessary for the program to run)
 >
 > Java is used execute *run* the actual program.

+> [!Note]
+> This programs where run in a linux enviroment, so the main instructions will be on how to run in a linux enviroment.
+> Another section will be added to run this on Windows.

 How to run the program:
 1. Select the number if cars to add to a list